 The typical Illinoisan is taxed at a rate of 1.73% for property, a maximum of 4.95% for income and up to 6.25% for sales.
 Compared to the national averages Illinois earns a score of poor 👎 for property taxes, average for income taxes and poor 👎 for combined local and state sales tax.
 Quick links to regions of Illinois with predicted increasing and decreasing valuations.

-Review the Geographical, Political and Spiritual Regions of Illinois
+Review the Geographical, Political and Spiritual Attributes of Illinois